-The beneficiaries are: Slovenske železnice - Infrastruktura, Slovenia, ÖBB Infrastruktur AG, Austria, HŽ INFRASTRUKTURA, Croatia and NRIC, Bulgaria.
-Given that this funding is intended solely for Member States, Infrastruktura - železnice Srbije is not a beneficiary since Serbia is not a Member State.
+The beneficiaries were: Slovenske železnice - Infrastruktura, Slovenia, ÖBB Infrastruktur AG, Austria, HŽ INFRASTRUKTURA, Croatia, NRIC, Bulgaria and EIG AWB RFC as an affiliated entity.
+Given that this funding is intended solely for Member States, Infrastruktura - Železnice Srbije was not a beneficiary since Serbia is not a Member State.